November 1, 2019

-.The average duration of unemployment rose rose 2.5 weeks in August to 22.1 weeks after having declined 2.6 weeks in July.
+.The average duration of unemployment declined 0.2 week in October to 21.8 weeks after having fallen 0.1 week in September.
 This series bounces around from month to month, but it does seem to still be declining slowly.

 The average duration of unemployment should decline slowly in the months ahead as the labor market gets progressively tighter.
 Firms will have to look just a bit harder to find the workers that they need, and that includes looking at long term unemployed workers and perhaps offering them some sort of training program to improve their skills.